RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br><b><i>We show increases of threats and escalations - even in spite of her winning in cases or gaps of announcements.</b></i>
 - Experts saw cyber crime and <a href="https://www.iosi.global">suspicious activities needing flagging for removal</a> by cybersecurity.
 See more in Study Case.
 - Clustering analysis with cyber intelligence research reveals scientifically operations to cause distress beyond searching manually.
 Clustering further shows sports bots networks, movie networks, and 506 other clusters around the Aquaman petition, nonsense mentions, and astroturfing e.g., Reddit NLP sandbox.
-- Correlations: Multiple layers of companies, services, are likely.
+- Correlations to Situations: Multiple layers of companies, services, are likely.
 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood Fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.
 <br><i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>

 <b>Origins, Risks, and Private Sector Operations:</b>